zowe/docs-site/docs/extend/extend-apiml/onboard-an-existing-java-jersey-rest-api-service.md

         discoveryLocations: https://localhost:10011/eureka/
         ipAddress: 127.0.0.1
     ```

     **Important:** Add this configuration also to the `application.yml` used for testing.
 Failure to add this configuration to the `application.yml` will cause your tests to fail.

-2. Change the MFaaS parameters to correspond to your API service specifications.
+2. Change the MFaaS parameters to correspond with your API service specifications.
 Most of these internal parameters contain "your service" text.

     **Note:**  `${mfaas.*}` variables are used throughout the `application.yml` sample to reduce the number of required changes.